Corporate/Group Volunteer Opportunities

 DIY Hand Sanitizer

-- Gather your ingredients and a small bowl.
+- Gather ingredients and a small bowl.

 - Mix the rubbing alcohol and aloe vera gel together until well combined.

 - Add in just a few drops of essential oil of your choice, or you can leave out if preferred.